Trump tax audits required by IRS were delayed, panel says

-WASHINGTON (AP) — A report issued Tuesday by the Democratic-controlled House Ways and Means Committee found that required IRS audits of Donald Trump were delayed, and committee members voted along party lines to also release tax filings of the former president who broke political norms by refusing to release the information on his own.
+A report released by the Democratic majority on the House Ways and Means Committee indicated the Trump administration may have disregarded an IRS requirement dating back to 1977 that mandates audits of a president's tax filings.
+The IRS only began to audit Trump's 2016 tax filings on April 3, 2019, more than two years into Trump's presidency and just months after Democrats took control of the House.
+That date coincides with Rep. Richard Neal, the panel chairman, asking the IRS for information related to Trump's tax returns.

-The full level of detail that will be revealed is uncertain, but lawmakers said they expect to release six years of tax returns for Trump and eight affiliated companies.
-Some sensitive personal information would be redacted.
-While the 29-page report summarizing the committee's work was issued later Tuesday night, the tax returns themselves may not be released for several more days.
+There was no suggestion that Trump, who has announced a third presidential run, sought to directly influence the IRS or discourage the agency from reviewing his tax information.
+But the report found that the audit process was "dormant, at best."

-The report indicates that the Trump administration may have disregarded an IRS requirement dating back to 1977 that mandates audits of a president's tax filings.
-The IRS only began to audit his 2015 tax filings on April 3, 2019, a date more than two years into Trump's presidency.
-That date also coincides with committee Chairman Richard Neal, D-Mass., making an “initial request to the IRS for the former President’s return information and related tax returns.”
+The 29-page report was published just hours after the committee voted along party lines to release Trump's tax returns in the coming days, raising the potential of additional revelations related to the finances of the onetime businessman who broke political norms by refusing to voluntarily release his returns as he sought the presidency.
+The vote was the culmination of a yearslong fight between Trump and Democrats that has played out everywhere from the campaign trail to the halls of Congress and the Supreme Court.

-“This is about the presidency, not the president,” committee Chairman Richard Neal, D-Mass., told reporters.
+“This is about the presidency, not the president,” Neal, D-Mass., told reporters.

 Texas Rep. Kevin Brady, the panel’s top GOP member, said, “Regrettably, the deed is done.”